flyvercity/iot-ngin-c2ng/docs/EXPERIMENTS.md

 * C2NG - a docker containter that runs the core service.
 * RPS C2 Sim -  A simulator is another small piece of software developed by Flyvercity.

+### Round-Trip Time (RTT) Measurement

+In order to access connectivity quality, the round-trip time (RTT) is measured.
+The RTT is the time it takes for a signal to be sent plus the time it takes for an acknowledgement of that signal to be received.
+The RTT is measured in milliseconds (ms).
+The RTT was measured by the UA C2 Sim software component.

+Two types of RTT measurements were performed: pure and encryption-aware.
+Pure RTT is measured based on the required to transmit small UDP packets.
+Encryption-aware RTT is measured based on the time required to transmit encrypted and signed UDP packets.
+The encryption is performed by both UA C2 Sim software and RPS C2 Sim software components.

+The result show significant, but not critical, increase in RTT when encryption is enabled.
+The average RTT is 5 ms (lab network) when encryption is disabled and 12 ms when encryption is enabled (given the hardware used - Core i5 laptop).
+The RTT is expected to be higher when the C2 software component is deployed on a UA.

 ## Flight Experiment

 Flight experiment is set up in cooperation with Sky-Drones Technologies Ltd.